influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/working/api.md

 #### Example

-See the available and default options for the Slack service, run the following request.
+To see the available and default options for the Slack service, run the following request.

 ```
 GET /kapacitor/v1/service-tests/slack